-The world's largest frying pan is a surprisingly hard thing to pin down — six different frying pans across the U.S. all lay claim to the title, The Village Voice reports — but this one, in Brandon, Iowa, is the most often-photographed of the bunch.
-At the very least, it's the biggest frying pan in its home state, which is nothing to scoff at.
+The world’s largest frying pan is a surprisingly hard thing to pin down — six different frying pans across the U.S. all lay claim to the title, The Village Voice reports — but this one, in Brandon, Iowa, is the most often photographed of the bunch.
+At the very least, it’s the biggest frying pan in its home state, which is nothing to scoff at.

 Built in 2004 to promote the town’s annual Cowboy Breakfast Festival, Brandon’s giant frying pan weighs in at 1,020 pounds, and measures just over 14 feet from the tip of the handle to the far end of the skillet.
 If you were to somehow get your hands on 44 dozen eggs, this would be the place to fry them all at once.

-You'll find Iowa's largest frying pan and its neighboring souvenir store at the west edge of town, near the intersection of Main and West Street.
-Take Exit 49 from I-380 and head west towards Brandon.
+You’ll find Iowa’s largest frying pan and its neighboring souvenir store at the west edge of town, near the intersection of Main and West Street.
+Take Exit 49 from I-380 and head west toward Brandon.

 The Cadillac Ranch in Amarillo, Texas

 No road trip through Texas is complete without a stop at the legendary Cadillac Ranch.
-It's not actually a ranch so much as a bizarre art installation, with 10 Cadillacs lined up and half buried, noses in the ground, tail fins in the air, like they fell from space in a neat row.
+It’s not actually a ranch so much as a bizarre art installation, with 10 Cadillacs lined up and half-buried, noses in the ground, tail fins in the air, like they fell from space in a neat row.

 The Caddies date from 1949 to 1963, and they were put in the ground by Chip Lord, Hudson Marquez and Doug Michels, members of the art group Ant Farm, in 1974.
-They've been spray-painted untold times since then, and countless graffiti artists stop by every year to make their mark.
+They’ve been spray-painted untold times since then, and countless graffiti artists stop by every year to make their mark.
 Visit the Cadillac Ranch today, and chances are it will look completely different tomorrow.
 This free attraction is definitely worth checking out on your next summer road trip.

-You'll find the cars on your roadtrip along Historic U.S. Route 66, just west of Amarillo.
+You’ll find the cars on your road trip along Historic U.S. Route 66, just west of Amarillo.
 Bring a can of spray paint to leave your mark, but be sure to bring a camera as well, because anything you paint is sure to get covered up before long.

 Corn Palace in Mitchell, S.D.